frequently asked questions

 A good site includes the following:

-But the most important issue is security.
-Consumers are still nervous about buying online and stories of credit card fraud abound.
+A crucial issue is security.
+Consumers are nervous about buying online and stories of credit card fraud abound.
 So you not only have to be sure that you’ve found a secure way of processing credit and debit card transactions – you also have to communicate this to the customer.

-We are experienced at setting up secure payments solutions with a variety of providers, and we can offer you advice as to the best solution to suit your needs.
+We are experienced at setting up secure payments solutions with a variety of providers, and we can offer you advice as to the best solution to suit your needs including installing an SSL certificate to add the green padlock to your site that your customers will expect as a sign the site is secure.

 There are already 47 million internet users in the UK (over three quarters of the population), and with a great many actively buying online, ecommerce now makes up a significant portion of all business conducted in this country.